Math · Revenue

 78%

-Voicemails never returned by customer
+Voicemails never returned by caller

 35%